 Girls Boxing Classes: What to Expect

 Hi there ladies!
-Today on FightingReport we’re covering your angle of boxing, in the hopes you’ll be better prepared for that long-awaited, exciting, first boxing class!
+Today on FightingReport we’re covering your angle of boxing, in the hopes, you’ll be better prepared for that long-awaited, exciting, first boxing class!
 Ready to kick some ass?
 Here’s how you start:

 First things first – the necessary apparel and equipment.
-Like most fighting sports, boxing too makes use of training in closed spaces, with a lot of auxiliary gear and equipment necessary for becoming a good boxer.
-Occasionally, sure, you can take long running sessions outside in nature, on the local training court or even do a marathon around your block several times, but the punching bags are mostly situated in gyms.
+Like most fighting sports, boxing makes use of training in closed spaces, with a lot of auxiliary gear and equipment necessary for becoming a good boxer.
+Occasionally, sure, you can take long-running sessions outside in nature, on the local training court or even do a marathon around your block several times, but the punching bags are mostly situated in gyms.
 This means, of course, that for your boxing classes, you’ll need to bring gym-friendly equipment.
-This usually means comfortable shorts or leggings, a comfortable t-shirt which won’t get you too warm and sweaty, but keep you cool, and comfortable running shoes.
-Additionally (and probably not at the very first class) you’ll have to also bring your own boxing gloves, mitts, jumping rope and so on.
+This usually means comfortable shorts or leggings, a comfortable t-shirt which won’t get you too warm and sweaty but keep you cool, and comfortable running shoes.
+Additionally (and probably not at the very first class) you’ll have to also bring your own boxing gloves, mitts, jumping ropes and so on.
 (For the best boxing gloves for women, check out our reviews!)
 Of course, this depends on the way your local boxing club is set up (perhaps you won’t have to bring mitts and jumping ropes, for example), so it’s always the best if you initially visit the club, talk to the coach about these things and come prepared for your first class.
 Speaking of which… here’s what to expect.

 THE WARM UP

 As with most other sports, you’ll need to get warmed up before doing the actual specific training exercises.
 Warming up has several benefits: it prepares your muscles and metabolism for some real activity, but it also works up your joints and makes them less prone to injury later in the class.
-So, whatever you do, make sure you have a good warming up session before you start with the boxing exercises.
+So, whatever you do, make sure you have good warming up session before you start with the boxing exercises.

 Okay, here’s the main deal, here’s what you came to the boxing class in the first place – to learn some boxing!
 Naturally, you will be first introduced to these by your boxing coach.
 The whole session is very relaxed, and safe, so don’t worry, it will neither hurt nor make you too tired.
 In fact, it can be a lot of fun!